wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 ![The Amazon Lex service dashboard](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-01.png "The Amazon Lex service dashboard")

-As part of the setup process, you will be presented with the option to **Create Your Own** bot, or to **Try a Sample.** You'll need a sample bot for this example, so click on **ScheduleAppointment**.
+As part of the setup process, you will be presented with the option to **Create Your Own** bot or to **Try a Sample.** You'll need a sample bot for this example, so click on **ScheduleAppointment**.

 ![The Amazon Lex Bot Creation Dashboard](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-02.png "The Amazon Lex Bot Creation Dashboard")

 Next, you can set up the bot.

-* You may keep the pre-set Bot name or enter a different one
+* You may keep the pre-set bot name or enter a different one
-* Make note of the bot name (e.g. ScheduleAppointment), you will need it later
+* make a note of the bot name (e.g. ScheduleAppointment), you will need it later

 ![The Lex bot setup screen from Amazon Web Services](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-03a.png "The Lex bot setup screen from Amazon Web Services")